 An interesting concept, but

-The Sol Reader won't transport you into interactive 3D virtual worlds, but it will allow you to read in a more immersive way.
-With glasses on, you will be able to see the pages of a book floating in front of you or above you while lying down.
-You will be able to browse the pages using the wireless handheld remote control (I would have preferred a pointing system directly using the eyes) and enjoy about 30 hours of reading thanks to the use of e-paper displays.
+The Sol Reader won't transport you to interactive 3D virtual worlds, but it will allow you to read in a more immersive way.
+With glasses on, you will be able to see the pages of a book floating in front of you or above you while you lie down.
+You will be able to browse the pages using the wireless handheld remote control (I would have preferred a pointing system directly using your eyes) and enjoy around 30 hours of reading thanks to the use of e-paper display.

 And here we come to the painful notes: if the device does not improve and does not go down in price (it costs 350 dollars) I see it hard that one does not prefer a VR player, which costs just 50 dollars more.
 Guys, tune your device better, or this book won't have a happy ending.